ALgosZen/GuidedCapstoneProject/README.md

 ## Architecture
 ![Alt text](Screenshot/architecture.PNG?raw=true "Architecture")

-Spring Capital data sources come from stock exchange daily submissions files in a semi-structured text format.
+For a data processing system, the first step is to ingest the data sources.
+Your Spring Capital data sources come from stock exchange daily submissions files in a semi-structured text format.
 This means the records follow a certain formatting convention like JSON, but don’t obey a tabular structure formatted for a relational database.
-The data ingestion process parses the semi-structured data out so it can be loaded into Spark
+The data ingestion process parses the semi-structured data out so it can be loaded into Spark.

-The data that’s submitted by exchanges will be in two different formats: CSV and JSON.
-CSV means Comma Separated Values, so it is a text document that contains many values separated by commas.
-JSON is JavaScript Object Notation, in which text data is stored following a standard convention.
-Both of these are flat text files containing trade and quotes from different numbers of fields.
-The record type can be identified by column ‘rec_type’ which is a fixed position for CSV files.
+Learning Objectives:
+● Learn to parse CSV and JSON files
+● Create a Spark DataFrame with defined schema
+● Persist the Spark DataFrame into file system using partitioning
+Prerequisites:
+● Python: basics, string manipulation, control flow, exception handling, JSON parsing ● PySpark: RDD from text file, custom DataFrames, write with partitions, Parquet

 ## Technologies